jingchime/UsefulQueries/README.md

 2008 If_DD.sql: Stuti shared the logic to determine if someone is DD or not\
 2009 Transaction_Type.sql: Bin shared the logic to get the transaction type from ANALYTICS.LOOKER."TRANSACTIONS" \
 2010 Dispute_Indicator.sql: Shu shared the logic to tag the dispute\
-2011 Real_time_available_funds.sql supported analysis for [disputes capped by limits](https://docs.google.com/spreadsheets/d/1HtIoJrf7BqJE6URUcX6YL4vc4eTILmg4sSrQfD2FjPU/edit?ts=606519e4#gid=0)
+2011 Real_time_available_funds.sql Shu shared the logic, built to support analysis for [disputes capped by limits](https://docs.google.com/spreadsheets/d/1HtIoJrf7BqJE6URUcX6YL4vc4eTILmg4sSrQfD2FjPU/edit?ts=606519e4#gid=0)

 ## Instant Transfer
 3001 Instant_Transfer_Main_Tables.sql: key tables for updating and analyzing instant transfer\